 Commissioned into the Royal Navy in 1990, he has served in numerous command and staff appointments, both ashore and afloat, and in command of UK and international forces.
 Operational tours have included the Iran/Iraq Tanker War, security duties in the Falklands, NATO operations in the Adriatic, countering smuggling in Hong Kong and the Caribbean, and three tours in Iraq – each in command.

 A qualified barrister with an MA in International Relations and Defence Studies, he is a graduate of the Higher Command and Staff Course and the London Business School’s Senior Executive Programme, and various international courses, principally in America.

 In May 2023 he became the first commoner appointed to the ancient ceremonial office of Lord High Constable of England for the Coronation of King Charles III.

-He lives in Hampshire with his wife and four sons (born between 1998 and 2005).
-He plays squash and enjoys sailing, mountain biking and skiing.
-He is president of the Royal Navy Squash Association.
+Admiral Radakin lives in Hampshire with his wife and four sons, born between 1998 and 2005.
+He is president of the UK Armed Forces Tennis and Royal Navy Squash Associations, and Vice Admiral of the Royal Navy Sailing Association.